mdriscollic/docs/content/en/docs/Acquisitions/Claiming/_index.md

 2. Select the tag(s) from the drop-down list.
 The search results appear in the Claiming pane.

 ### Location

+To search for pieces assigned to a specific permanent location, follow these steps:

+1. In the Search & filter pane, click Location.

+2. Click Location look-up.

+3. In the Select permanent location dialog, select an Institution, Campus, Library, and Location using the drop-down lists.

+4. Click Save and close.
+The search results appear in the Claiming pane.

 ### POL claim active (default)